fkcurrie/running-club/README.en.md

-# Michelle O'Bonsawin Running Club
+# School Running Club

 ## 1. About the Project

-This project is the official website for the Michelle O'Bonsawin school running club.
+This project is the official website for the school running club.
 The goal is to provide a central, secure, and easy-to-manage hub for student members, coaches, and parents.

 ---